Roasted Strawberry Rhubarb Breakfast Muffins With Pistachio Crumb Topping

-It felt so good to play with colors other than green green and green!
-I was photographing these strawberries and rhubarb and just amazed at the vibrancy of it all.
-The strawberries aren’t at peak around here yet but who can resist when it’s rhubarb season so I snatched up a few pints anyways.
-To avoid the disappointment of bland berries, I roasted the fruit before incorporating them into these muffins to bring out their natural sweetness which pops in every bite of the muffin.
+It felt so good to play with colors other than green, green, and green!
+I was photographing these strawberries and rhubarb and was just amazed at the vibrancy of it all.
+The strawberries aren’t at peak around here yet, but who can resist when it’s rhubarb season so I snatched up a few pints anyways.
+To avoid the disappointment of bland berries, I roasted the fruit before incorporating them into these strawberry rhubarb muffins to bring out their natural sweetness, which pops in every bite of the muffin.

 The crumb has a pistachios base because…well I’ve become pretty obsessed with pistachios.
 I love how they are the only nuts that can give you a pop of color while still giving that filling and crunchy texture to your baked goods.
 Heck, I’d even go as far to say that pistachios have become the staple to my baking as much as matcha has to Molly Yeh or dates as sweeteners to Oh Ladycakes.